CyberSecAI/.github/profile/README.md

 #### Pre-Narrative (how things are now)
 A user, based on their understanding of the vulnerability, and what makes a good vulnerability description, manually writes the Vulnerability Description.

-##### Some issues with vulnerability Descriptions:
-1. They lack information on the vulnerability.
-   1. In extreme cases they can have no vulnerability information e.g. the original description for https://nvd.nist.gov/vuln/detail/cve-2024-45346#VulnChangeHistorySection
-2. They don't follow the [template](https://www.cve.org/Resources/General/Key-Details-Phrasing.pdf)
-3. They have typos and other quality issues

 #### Post-Narrative (how we want things to be in the future - aspirational)

 For all CVEs, the Vulnerability Descriptions